sarkrui/Hackintosh-Z390-Aorus-Pro-9700K-RX580/README.md

 ### To-do

 * Future deployment may involve a GC-Titian-Ridge Thunderbolt 3 PCIe adapter card.
-* RX580 might be replaced with a Sapphire VEGA56.
 * Investigation into KVM-Opencore solution to have full performace of macOS and Windows simultaneously.

 ### Kext